TransPerfect: History

 In 2019 the company acquired media localization companies in the areas of gaming and streaming services, and opened a new 900-seat facility in Arizona.

-In December, Shawe signed a six-year agreement with the Nashville Music City Bowl for the naming rights to the college football game.
+In 2019, TransPerfect acquired the marketing and naming rights to the annual Music City Bowl for a five-year period.
+The 2020 game was cancelled due to covid, making its sponsorship through 2025.

-In 2021, TransPerfect acquired Swedish language-technology business Semnatix for $100 million dollars from the private equity fund Segulah Advisors.
+In 2021, TransPerfect acquired Swedish language-technology business Semantix for $100 million dollars from the private equity fund Segulah Advisors.
 The acquisition allowed TransPerfect to provide translation and interpretation services for both the public and private sectors throughout the Nordic region, a place they previously had limited access.

 In August 2022, TransPerfect acquired Sterling Technology, a European provider of virtual data rooms.
 The acquisition puts the companies in a better position to compete against the larger players in the VDR market, which businesses use to securely send and store information for complex financial transactions.

 In October 2022, TransPerfect closed a deal to buy Paris based Hiventy Group, which specializes in technical audiovisual services including post-production, localization, distribution, and film restoration.
 The acquisition brings the total owned-and-operated footprint to over 90 recording rooms and eight theatrical rooms worldwide for the company.

-The company posted its 2022 revenues at $1.16 Billion, marking it's 30th year of business and growth and 120 consecutive quarters of increased revenue for the privately held company.
+The company posted its 2022 revenues at $1.16 Billion, marking its 30th year of business and growth and 120 consecutive quarters of increased revenue for the privately held company.

+In March 2025, TransPerfect acquired the French assets of MPC and The Mill from Technicolor Group.